-The flaps live in the inlet manifold of BMW diesel M47TU & M57TU engines (either 4 or 6 flaps depending on the amount of cylinders).
+The flaps live in the inlet manifold of BMW diesel M47, M47TU, M57 & M57TU engines (either 4 or 6 flaps, depending on the number of cylinders).

-The above picture is of a standard BMW swirl flap removed for a inlet manifold.
+The above picture shows a standard BMW swirl flap removed for an inlet manifold.

 Below is a picture of a new piston and swirl flap (on the left) with a damaged piston and swirl flap (on the right).
-When a component collides with a piston at 3000 rpm you can see the damage is quite extensive.
+When a component collides with a piston at 3000 rpm, the damage is quite extensive.

-BMW introduced a modified inlet manifold (with swirl flaps still fitted) trying to address this problem, the spindle of the valve is thicker and stronger, sadly this design is also prone to failure.
+BMW introduced a modified inlet manifold (with swirl flaps still fitted) trying to address this problem; the spindle of the valve is thicker and stronger, and sadly this design is also prone to failure.
 BMW finally gave up on swirl flaps in late 2008.

-If you are unlucky enough for your vehicle to suffer from swirl flap failure BMW only offer one option.
+If your vehicle is unlucky enough to suffer from swirl flap failure, BMW only offers one option.
 A new engine (circa £8,500 to £13.500 fitted).